Efficient Algorithms for Sparse Moment Problems without Separation: Background

-\topic{The sparse Hausdorff moment problem} We first define the sparse moment problem for $d=2$, where the mixture is a $k$-spike distribution supported on $\simplex_1\cong[0,1]$.
-We call the model {\em the $k$-coin model} (i.e., a mixture of $k$ Bernoulli distributions).
-Denote the underlying mixture as $\mix=(\veca,\vecw)$.
-Here, $\veca=\{\alpha_1,\alpha_2,\cdots,\alpha_k\}$ and $\vecw=\{w_1,w_2,\cdots,w_k\}\in \simplex_{k-1}$, where $\alpha_i\in [0,1]$ specifies the $i$th Bernoulli distribution and $w_i\in [0,1]$ is the probability of mixture component $\alpha_i$.
-For mixture $\mix=(\veca,\vecw)$, the $t$-th moment is defined as Our goal is to learn the unknown parameters $(\veca,\vecw)$ of the mixture $\mix$ given the first $K$ noisy moment values $M'_{t}$ with $|M'_{t}-M_{t}(\mix)|_\infty\leq \gap$ for $1\leq t\leq K$.
-The problem is also known as the sparse {\em Hausdorff moment} problem or the $k$-coin model \cite{schmudgen2017moment,li2015learning,gordon2020sparse}.
-We call $K$ the {\em moment number} and $\gap$ the moment precision/accuracy, both of them are important parameters of the problem.
-We measure the quality of our estimation $\tmix$ in term of the transportation distance between probability distributions, i.e., $\tran(\tmix, \mix)\leq O(\epsilon)$.
-Using transportation distance as the metric is advantageous for several reasons: (1) if the desired accuracy $\eps$ is much smaller than the minimum separation $\minsep=\min\|\alpha_i-\alpha_j\|$, the estimation $\tmix$ must be a per-spike recovery since it must contain a spike that is sufficiently close to an original spike in $\mix$ (given the weight of the spike is lower bounded); (2) if the desired accuracy $\eps$ is larger than $\minsep$ or the minimum weight $w_{\min}$, we are allowed to be confused by two spikes that are very close, or miss a spike with very small weight, thus potentially avoiding the inverse dependency on $\minsep$ and $w_{\min}$, which are otherwise unavoidable if we must recover every spike.
-Generally, for this problem, we are interested in understanding the relations and trade-offs among the moment number $K$, the moment accuracy/precision $\gap$, and the accuracy $\epsilon$ (i.e., transportation distance at most $\epsilon$) of our estimation $\tmix$, and designing efficient algorithms for recovering $\mix$ to the desired accuracy.
+We call $K$ the {\em moment number} and $\gap$ the moment precision/accuracy, both of which are essential parameters of the problem.
+We measure the quality of our estimation $\tmix$ in terms of the transportation distance between probability distributions, i.e., $\tran(\tmix, \mix)\leq O(\epsilon)$.
+Using transportation distance as the metric is advantageous for several reasons: (1) if the desired accuracy $\eps$ is much smaller than the minimum separation $\minsep=\min\|\alpha_i-\alpha_j\|$, the estimation $\tmix$ must be a per-spike recovery since it must contain a spike that is sufficiently close to an original spike in $\mix$ (given the weight of the spike is lower bounded); (2) if the desired accuracy $\eps$ is larger than $\minsep$ or the minimum weight $w_{\min}$, we are allowed to be confused by two very close spikes or miss a spike with a very small weight, thus potentially avoiding the inverse dependency on $\minsep$ and $w_{\min}$, which are otherwise unavoidable if we must recover every spike.
+Generally, for this problem, we are interested in understanding the relations and trade-offs among the moment number $K$, the moment accuracy/precision $\gap$, and the accuracy $\epsilon$ of our estimation $\tmix$ (i.e., transportation distance at most $\epsilon$), and designing efficient algorithms for recovering $\mix$ to the desired accuracy.